 How would you react if you walked into a dirty hotel room or restaurant?
 If you’re like most, you’d probably walk right back out or complain to management.
 Laundromats are no different.
 It doesn't matter how modern your laundry equipment is if your facility appears to be unclean.
 Not only do customers want to avoid spending time in a dirty place, they may automatically assume your laundry equipment is unclean and unsanitary too, which defeats the purpose of doing laundry in the first place.

 3. Long wait times/not enough machines.

 - Upgrade and replace your existing coin washers and dryers with modern laundry equipment with faster cycle times

-- Offering incentives during non-peak times to reduce congestion during high-traffic hours
+- Offer incentives, during non-peak times, such as promotional pricing, to reduce congestion during high-traffic hours

 Proper planning and design can help you avoid overcrowding and extended waiting periods at your laundromat from the get-go.
 A trusted laundry distributor, like Martin-Ray Laundry Systems, can help you determine how many machines you’ll need at your facility.

 Start by listing your business on Google and Yelp.
 And if you’re part of the almost 40% of small business owners who don’t have a website, it’s time to jump on board.
-Your website, at minimum, should include your business name, address, contact information, pricing information, and hours of operation, as well as high-quality, visually-appealing images of your laundromat.
-Beyond that, you have social media platforms, as well, along with online advertising tools you can use to help attract and retain customers.
+Your website should include your business name, address, contact information, pricing information, and hours of operation, as well as high-quality, visually-appealing images of your laundromat.
+Take advantage of other social media platforms, as well, along with online advertising tools you can use to attract and retain customers.

-Technology changes fast, which means laundry equipment changes fast.
+Technology changes fast, as does commercial laundry equipment.
 There’s no doubt old, outdated, and broken down equipment can cause a lot of headaches for you and your customers.
 You lose money and customers leave unhappy.
 That’s why we’ve talked a lot about the benefits of upgrading your commercial laundry equipment.
-Not only will you have less maintenance issues, increased energy-efficiency, and provide a better overall experience, new commercial laundry equipment can also have a significant impact on the aesthetic of your business and the impression it leaves on customers.
+Not only will you have fewer maintenance issues, increased energy-efficiency and lower utility costs, new commercial laundry equipment can also have a significant impact on the aesthetic appeal of your business and will improve the overall customer experience.